rpm-software-management/mock-test-data/README.md

 during build, and in %posttrans.
 The process shuts down after 5 minutes itself, if not killed.

+`mock-test-bump-version*.src.rpm` packages are here to simplify tests where we expect a package bump in buildroot.
+We build the version 1 into some repo, experiment with mock, then we build the version 2 into the same repo, and we can experiment once more.

 `repo` is DNF/YUM repository providing testing package named `always-installable`, and is available on "baseurl" https://raw.githubusercontent.com/rpm-software-management/mock-test-data/master/repo/